Complex Brownian Motion Representation of the Dyson Model

-\end{description} In a sense, the case with $\beta=2$ plays the role in the one-parameter family of interacting particle systems (\ref{eqn:Dyson}), which is similar to the role of the three-dimensional Bessel process playing in the family of $d$-dimensional Bessel processes with a parameter $d$ \cite{KT11b}.
-We call the case with $\beta=2$ of Dyson's Brownian motion model simply {\it the Dyson model} in this paper.
+\end{description} In the family of particle systems (\ref{eqn:Dyson}), the case with $\beta=2$ plays the role which is similar to that of the three-dimensional ($\nu=1/2$) Bessel process in the family of Bessel processes with parameter $\nu >-1$ \cite{KT11b}.
+We call the case with $\beta=2$ of Dyson's Brownian motion model simply \textit{the Dyson model} in this paper.

-Let $\mM$ be the space of nonnegative integer-valued Radon measures on $\R$, which is a Polish space with the vague topology.
-Any element $\xi$ of $\mM$ can be represented as $\xi(\cdot) = \sum_{i \in \I}\delta_{x_i}(\cdot)$ with a countable index set $\I$ and a sequence of points in $\R$, $\x =(x_i)_{i \in \I}$ satisfying $\xi(K)=\sharp\{x_i: x_i \in K \} < \infty$ for any compact subset $K \subset \R$.
+Let $\mM$ be the space of nonnegative integer-valued Radon measures on $\mathbb{R}$, which is a Polish space with the vague topology.
+Any element $\xi$ of $\mM$ can be represented as $\xi(\cdot) = \sum_{i \in \mathbb{I}}\delta_{x_i}(\cdot)$ with a countable index set $\mathbb{I}$ and a sequence of points in $\mathbb{R}$, $\mib{x} =(x_i)_{i \in \mathbb{I}}$ satisfying $\xi(K)=\sharp\{x_i: x_i \in K \} < \infty$ for any compact subset $K \subset \mathbb{R}$.
 In this paper the cardinality of a finite set $S$ is denoted by $\sharp S$.
-We call an element $\xi$ of $\mM$ an unlabeled configuration, and a sequence $\x$ a labeled configuration.
-We write the restriction of configuration in $A \subset \R$ as $(\xi\cap A) (\cdot)=\sum_{i \in \I : x_i \in A} \delta_{x_i}(\cdot)$, a shift of configuration by $u \in \R$ as $\tau_u \xi(\cdot)=\sum_{i \in \I} \delta_{x_i+u}(\cdot)$, and a square of configuration as $\xi^{\langle 2 \rangle}(\cdot) =\sum_{i \in \I} \delta_{x_i^2}(\cdot)$, respectively.
-The set of $\mM$-valued continuous functions defined on $[0,\infty)$ is denoted by $\rC([0,\infty)\to \mM)$, which has the topology of uniform convergence on any compact sets.
-For $\xi \in \mM$ with $\xi(\R) \in \N \equiv \{1,2, \dots\}$, we introduce a one-parameter family of {\it entire functions} of $z \in \C$ \cite{L96} parameterized by $u \in \C$, $\{ \Phi_{\xi}^{u}(z) : u \in \C\}$, in which
+We call an element $\xi$ of $\mM$ an unlabeled configuration, and a sequence $\mib{x}$ a labeled configuration.
+We write the restriction of configuration in $A \subset \mathbb{R}$ as $(\xi\cap A) (\cdot)=\sum_{i \in \mathbb{I} : x_i \in A} \delta_{x_i}(\cdot)$, a shift of configuration by $u \in \mathbb{R}$ as $\tau_u \xi(\cdot)=\sum_{i \in \mathbb{I}} \delta_{x_i+u}(\cdot)$, and a square of configuration as $\xi^{\langle 2 \rangle}(\cdot) =\sum_{i \in \mathbb{I}} \delta_{x_i^2}(\cdot)$, respectively.
+The set of $\mM$-valued continuous functions defined on $[0,\infty)$ is denoted by $\textrm{C}([0,\infty)\to \mM)$, which has the topology of uniform convergence on any compact sets.
+For $\xi \in \mM$ with $\xi(\mathbb{R}) \in \mathbb{N} \equiv \{1,2, \dots\}$, we introduce a one-parameter family of \textit{entire functions} of $z \in \mathbb{C}$ \cite{L96} parameterized by $u \in \mathbb{C}$, $\{ \Phi_{\xi}^{u}(z) : u \in \mathbb{C}\}$, in which

-with $\supp \xi = \{x \in \R : \xi(\{x\}) > 0\}$.
-The zero set of the function (\ref{eqn:entireF}) is $\supp \xi \cap \{u \}^{\rm c}$.
+with $\textrm{supp } \xi = \{r \in \mathbb{R} : \xi(\{r\}) > 0\}$.
+The zero set of the function (\ref{eqn:entireF}) is $\textrm{supp } \xi \cap \{u \}^{\textrm{c}}$.